icfpcontest2017/icfpcontest2017.github.io/static/vm-readme.md

 program will be evaluated on a standard user account and will not have root permissions.

 The VM comes in OVA format, which is supported by VirtualBox, VMWare and other virtualization software.
 The VM by default has 4GB of RAM and 2 CPUs.
 You can adjust these values to better match your host machine.
-The operating system installed on the VM is Debian 8, with no swap partition.
-You could add one on your own but if you really need it then this is an indication you're in trouble - there will be a limit on memory usage during solution evaluation.
-Below is a list of software installed on the VM and available during the contest.
+The operating system installed on the VM is Debian 9, with no swap partition.
+You could add one on your own but if you really need it then this is an indication that you are in trouble --- there will be a limit on memory usage during solution evaluation.
+Below is a list of software currently installed on the VM and available during the contest.

 ## Programming languages and compilers